-Cementing his image as one of the game's clutch performers, Brady stoically marched the New England Patriots into range for the deciding 41-yard field goal in last night's 32-29 victory over the Carolina Panthers in the Super Bowl.
+Brady once again cemented his image as one of the game's clutch quarterbacks, marching the New England Patriots into range for the deciding 41-yard field goal in last night's 32-29 victory over the Carolina Panthers in the Super Bowl.

 It represented the fourth game-winning drive in six playoff games for Brady, who was named the Super Bowl Most Valuable Player for the second time in three years.

 "Tom is a winner," coach Bill Belichick said of Brady, who is 6-0 in the postseason.
 "That's the job of a quarterback.
 And Tom does that as well as anybody."

 With the score tied at 29, Brady delivered a drive reminiscent of his methodical series from two Super Bowls ago.